 $ rpk cluster config get log_compression_type

-Copying configurations to other clusters
+Copy configurations to other clusters

 export option to save the current cluster configuration to a file.
-You can then copy this file to other clusters so they can use the same configuration.
+You can then copy this file to other clusters, so they can use the same configuration.

-- Export the current configuration settings to a
+- Export the current configuration settings to a YAML file by running

 rpk cluster config export –filename <filename>.yaml.
 To store the configuration file outside your current working directory, use the full pathname for

 –filename; otherwise, supply the filename to store the file in your current working directory.

 - Log in to the other cluster, and import the file with the saved configuration by running